bowerth/iciopage2015/_site/downloads/disclaimer.md

 ## General Terms and Conditions

-This website is hosted by the OECD Directorate for Science, Technology and Industry.
+This website is hosted by the OECD Directorate for Science, Technology and Innovation.
 It is responsible for the content of this site.
 The information published on this website have not been reviewed by the Organisation and do not necessarily represent the official views of the Organisation or of the governments of its member countries.